Son of Pong

 Your parents teach you how to live and they teach you how to die.
 They teach us how to play the game.
 We watch them win and fail and win and fail again.
 We learn their hints, tips and tricks.
 How to unlock secret levels and defeat big bosses.

 I had more sophisticated entertainment tastes as a sprout.
 For instance, I enjoyed lying on the couch, eating Oreos and watching cartoons.
+I also enjoyed running through the local woods, my own private Endor.
 My dad would try to get me to play a game with him, or to play a level of a game and then we’d switch off.
-Even as a kid I felt that videogames reinforced the idea that mindless toil was its own reward.
+Even as a kid I felt that video games reinforced the idea that mindless toil was its own reward.

-My dad loved football, politics and the Cub Scouts and I loved none of those things.
+My dad had other interests: football, politics and the Cub Scouts and I loved none of those things.
 He would drag me to local high school games on Friday nights and I’d spend the entire game under the bleachers looking for treasure.

 Sometimes he’d have to work on the weekends and I would get to tag along with him.
 He worked for the government and the building where he worked had long marble hallways.
 My dad would let me run around, and I’d spend all day sprinting around corners.